kurtschlueter/solace/DISCUSSION.md

 Also, I want better seed data so that I can test performance and implement pagination.

 Now that I commented out DATABASE_URL in .env, I'll properly add that to gitignore.

+## Styling the app

+The next piece I will attack is the design of this application.
+I am running out of time so I just used shadcn and whatever default theme they suggested (`new-york`).
+I added these:
+`npx shadcn@latest add table input skeleton button`

+Also remove document.getElementById and used state.
+Shouldnt be setting HTML directly like that.